LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 This is what we will be building, by the end of this lesson series:

 ![](https://i.imgur.com/AZXTh6i.png)
 ![](https://i.imgur.com/s7fNSFk.png)

 ---

 ## Smart Contracts

-Let's create a new directory on your computer, and initialize a Git repo there (which will house all our code) by running the following command :
+Create a new directory on your computer, and initialize a git repo there, which will house all our code, by running the following command.

 ```shell
 mkdir celo-nft-marketplace